luk3yx/minetest-sscsm/README.md

 This definition table must have `name` and either `code` or `file`.

+### `sscsm.register_on_sscsms_loaded(function(name))`

+Registers a function to be called when a client loads SSCSMs.
+Note that this function will not work unless CSMs have the ability to send chat messages as it relies on the SSCSM communication API described below.

 ### Communication with SSCSMs

 SSCSM provides an API inspired by